This quick & easy vegan pea soup is packed with nutrients, costs just the price of an onion and a frozen bag of peas, and can be ready in 15 minutes.

-- Easy crowd pleaser with a simple but sweet flavour.
+- Versatile with a rich, sweet flavour.

 Table of Contents

-The 3 Essential Ingredients for this Easy Vegan Pea Soup
+Essential Ingredients for Easy Vegan Pea Soup

 How many soups can you think of that only need an essential three ingredients?